Arthur-91140/Actinium-Shell/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-I would like to thank Terry A. Davis for his work on operating systems and the Saint C from which I get the idea of the JIT compilation.
+I would like to thank Terry A. Davis for his work on operating systems and the Holy C from which I get the idea of the JIT compilation.
 >" Someone said that the smaller your duties, the better.
 Bad advice" (Terry A. Davis 1969-2018)